-Your specific analysis will produce results unique to the prevailing conditions in the catchments where you operate.
-The analysis is designed to provide you with both a framework to help you ask the right questions and then a structured home for your analytical results.
+Your specific analysis will produce results unique to the prevailing conditions in the catchment(s) where you operate.
+The process map is designed to provide you with both a framework to help you ask the right questions and a structure for your analytical results.
 As with the example portrayed in Figure 5, you will need to fill in specific details at each level of your review (e.g., identifying sedimentation as the specific water quality problem, and the lack of agricultural land use controls as the water resource management system deficiency).

-Having completed this review, you are now prepared to explore the landscape of external parties for possible participation in the collective action.
-Also note that, at this point, you will have sufficiently characterized your sense of water-related challenges and potential action areas to utilize the CEO Water Mandate's Water Action Hub where you may connect with other parties facing the same challenges and interested in the same type of collective actions in your basin or basins of interest.
-Visit the HUB at http://wateractionhub.org.
+Having completed such a review, you are now prepared to explore the landscape of external parties for possible participation in the collective action.
+Also note that, at this point, you will have sufficiently characterized your sense of water-related challenges and potential action areas to use the CEO Water Mandate's Water Action Hub (http://wateractionhub.org), where you can connect with other parties facing the same challenges, and that are interested in the same collective actions in your catchment of concern.

-4.2.
-Identifying and Characterizing Prospective Participants
+4.2 Identifying and Characterizing Prospective Participants

 Collective action, by definition, involves engaging with individuals and organizations external to your company, raising the need to identify with whom you should engage.
-In the previous section, you articulated the specific water resource management challenges facing your company and a set of potential collective action areas.
-These findings provide you with the baseline information needed to identify the most relevant external parties and to characterize the type of conversation you need to have with them.
-For example, if your water challenge relates to deteriorating sourcewater quality as a result of poor upstream management practices-with a resulting action-area interest in more sustainable agricultural practices-then key parties will almost certainly include upstream water users or pollution dischargers, and your interest will be in motivating or enabling them to improve their stewardship of the water resource.
+In the previous section, you articulated the specific water resource management challenges facing your company and a set of potential collective action interventions well-suited to address them.
+These findings provide you with the baseline information needed to identify the most relevant external parties and the starting point for the conversation you need to have with them.
+For example, if your water challenge relates to deteriorating source-water quality as a result of poor upstream management practices-with a resulting action-area interest in more sustainable agricultural practices-then key external parties will almost certainly include upstream water users or pollution dischargers, and your interest will be in motivating or enabling them to improve their stewardship of the water resource.
+Case Example 6, focused on efforts by Anglo American to catalyze water users in order to address water availability in South Africa's Olifants River region, profiles part of Anglo's efforts to link a water availability challenge, action area needs, and interested parties.